PEXANE2/azure-docs.tr-tr/articles/governance/policy/overview.md

 - [Microsoft.Authorization](../../role-based-access-control/resource-provider-operations.md#microsoftauthorization)
 - [Microsoft.PolicyInsights](../../role-based-access-control/resource-provider-operations.md#microsoftpolicyinsights)

-Birçok Yerleşik rol Azure İlkesi kaynaklarına izin verir. **Kaynak Ilkesi katılımcısı** rolü çoğu Azure ilke işlemini içerir. **Sahibi** tam haklarına sahip. **Katkıda bulunan** ve **Reader** tüm Azure ilkesi Işlemlerini kullanabilir, ancak **katkıda bulunan** düzeltme de tetiklenebilir.
+Birçok Yerleşik rol Azure İlkesi kaynaklarına izin verir.
+The **Resource Policy Contributor** role includes most Azure Policy operations. **Owner** has full rights.
+Both **Contributor** and **Reader** can use all read Azure Policy operations, but **Contributor** can also trigger remediation.

 Yerleşik rollerin hiçbirinde gerekli izinler yoksa [özel rol](../../role-based-access-control/custom-roles.md) oluşturun.

 ## <a name="policy-definition"></a>İlke tanımı

 Azure İlkesi'nde bir ilke oluşturmak ve uygulamak için önce ilke tanımını oluşturmanız gerekir.
-Her ilke tanımında, ilkelerin uygulandığı koşullar vardır.
-Ve bu Koşullar karşılanıyorsa, gerçekleşir, tanımlı bir etkisi.
+Every policy definition has conditions under which it's enforced.
+And, it has a defined effect that takes place if the conditions are met.

-Azure İlkesi'nde, varsayılan olarak kullanılabilen çeşitli yerleşik ilkeler sunuyoruz. Örneğin:
+In Azure Policy, we offer several built-in policies that are available by default. Örnek:

-- **İzin verilen depolama hesabı SKU'ları**: dağıtılan bir depolama hesabı SKU boyutları bir dizi içinde olup olmadığını belirler.
-Etkisini tanımlı SKU boyutları kümesine bağlı olmayan tüm depolama hesapları engellemektir.
+- **Allowed Storage Account SKUs**: Determines if a storage account being deployed is within a set of SKU sizes.
+Its effect is to deny all storage accounts that don't adhere to the set of defined SKU sizes.
-- **İzin verilen kaynak türüyle**: dağıtabileceğiniz kaynak türlerini tanımlar.
-Bu tanımlı listenin bir parçası olmayan tüm kaynakları reddetmektir kendi etkisidir.
+- **Allowed Resource Type**: Defines the resource types that you can deploy.
+Its effect is to deny all resources that aren't part of this defined list.
-- **İzin verilen Konumlar**: yeni kaynaklar için mevcut konumlardan kısıtlar.
+- **Allowed Locations**: Restricts the available locations for new resources.
 Sahip olduğu eylem ise coğrafi uyumluluk gereksinimlerinizi uygulamaktır.
-- **Sanal makine SKU'ları izin**: sanal makine SKU'ları dağıtabileceğiniz bir dizi belirtir.
+- **Allowed Virtual Machine SKUs**: Specifies a set of virtual machine SKUs that you can deploy.
-- **Kaynaklara bir etiket ekleyin**: dağıtım isteği tarafından belirtilmemişse gerekli bir etiketi ve varsayılan değerini uygular.
+- **Add a tag to resources**: Applies a required tag and its default value if it's not specified by the deploy request.
-- **Etiketi ve değerini zorunlu kıl**: gerekli bir etiket ve değerini bir kaynağa zorunlu kılar.
+- **Enforce tag and its value**: Enforces a required tag and its value to a resource.
-- **İzin verilmeyen kaynak türleri**: kaynak türlerinin bir listesini dağıtılmasını engeller.
+- **Not allowed resource types**: Prevents a list of resource types from being deployed.

-Bu ilke tanımları (yerleşik ve özel tanımları) uygulamak için onları atamanız gerekir.
+To implement these policy definitions (both built-in and custom definitions), you'll need to assign them.
 Bu ilkelerden herhangi birini Azure portalı, PowerShell veya Azure CLI üzerinden atayabilirsiniz.

-İlke atama veya ilke güncelleştirmeleri gibi çeşitli farklı eylemler ile ilke değerlendirmesi gerçekleşir.
-Tam bir listesi için bkz. [ilke değerlendirme Tetikleyicileri](./how-to/get-compliance-data.md#evaluation-triggers).
+Policy evaluation happens with several different actions, such as policy assignment or policy updates.
+For a complete list, see [Policy evaluation triggers](./how-to/get-compliance-data.md#evaluation-triggers).

 İlke tanımlarının yapıları hakkında daha fazla bilgi edinmek için [İlke Tanımı Yapısı](./concepts/definition-structure.md) adlı makaleye göz atın.

 ## <a name="policy-assignment"></a>İlke ataması

 İlke ataması, belirli bir kapsamda gerçekleşmesi için atanmış bir ilke tanımıdır.
 Bu kapsamın dahilinde [yönetim gruplarından](../management-groups/overview.md) kaynak gruplarına kadar birçok grup bulunabilir. *Kapsam*, ilke tanımının atandığı tüm kaynak gruplarını, abonelikleri veya yönetim gruplarını ifade eder. İlke atamaları, tüm alt kaynaklar tarafından devralınır.
-Bu tasarım, kaynak grubundaki kaynaklar için bir kaynak grubuna uygulanan bir ilke de geçerli anlamına gelir.
+This design means that a policy applied to a resource group is also applied to resources in that resource group.
 Ancak, dilerseniz bir alt kapsamı ilke atamasından dışlayabilirsiniz.

 Örneğin abonelik kapsamında, ağ kaynaklarının oluşturulmasını önleyen bir ilke atayabilirsiniz.
-Bu abonelikte ağ alt yapısı için hedeflenen bir kaynak grubu hariç.
-Ağ kaynaklarını oluşturma konusunda güvendiğiniz kullanıcılara bu ağ kaynak grubuna erişim verin.
+You could exclude a resource group in that subscription that is intended for networking infrastructure.
+You then grant access to this networking resource group to users that you trust with creating networking resources.

-Başka bir örnekte, yönetim grubu düzeyinde liste ilkesine izin ver kaynak türü atamak isteyebilirsiniz.
+In another example, you might want to assign a resource type allow list policy at the management group level.
 Daha sonra bir alt yönetim grubunda veya doğrudan aboneliklerde daha esnek bir ilke (daha fazla kaynak türüne izin veren) atayın.
 Ancak ilke, açık bir reddetme sistemi olduğundan bu örnek çalışmaz.
 Bunun yerine, alt yönetim grubunu veya aboneliğini yönetim grubu düzeyinde ilke atamasının dışında bırakmanız gerekir.
 Daha sonra alt yönetim grubunda veya abonelik düzeyinde daha esnek ilkeyi atayın.
-Herhangi bir ilke bir kaynağın reddedilmesiyle sonuçlanırsa kaynağa izin vermenin tek yolu reddetme ilkesinin olduğu.
+If any policy results in a resource getting denied, then the only way to allow the resource is to modify the denying policy.

 Portaldan ilke tanımlarını ve atamalarını ayarlama hakkında daha fazla bilgi için bkz.
 [Azure ortamınızdaki uyumlu olmayan kaynakları tanımlamak için bir ilke ataması oluşturma](assign-policy-portal.md).
 [PowerShell](assign-policy-powershell.md) ve [Azure CLI](assign-policy-azurecli.md) adımları da mevcuttur.